 Presentation

-Under the dramatic pressure of climate and biological changes, it can be argued that globalisation is the most important process shaping the contemporary world, as is evident in the transnational movement of people, goods and technologies, and in the circulation of information and cultural patterns, social relations and networks, political and economic institutions of government, international wars, organised crime and terrorism capable of threatening security on a global scale.
-While the study of globalisation requires diverse approaches and mobilises various disciplines and theoretical perspectives, it must also respond to the needs of a more cosmopolitan intellectual formation, as has been attempted since the encyclopaedism of the European Enlightenment.
+Under the pressures of climatic and biological change, globalisation may be regarded as the most significant process shaping the contemporary world.
+This is reflected in the transnational movement of people, goods and technologies, the circulation of information and cultural patterns, social relations and networks, political and economic governance, the regionalisation of conflict, and the threats posed by organised crime and terrorism on a global scale.

-The PhD reinforces the doctoral programmes at NOVA FCSH by creating a space to analyse global processes.
+The programme strengthens the doctoral offer at NOVA FCSH by providing a dedicated space for the study and analysis of global processes.

 Curricular structure